raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 + AA battery holder (to power the motor controller board)
 + USB battery pack (for powering the Raspberry Pi)

-You will also need to mount a pair of wheels to the axles of the motors and a ball caster to the front of the chassis that will act as a third.
+You will also need to mount a pair of wheels to the axles of the motors and a ball caster to the front of the chassis that will act as a third wheel.

 The line sensors will need to sit either side of the ball caster and point downwards to the floor.
 The optimal distance between the line sensors and the floor surface is 1cm to 3cm, which should be fine for most buggies.